Kelechikizito/my-portfolio-website/docs/tutorial-basics/articles.md

 # Writing

-This page showcases some of the articles, quick starts, and glossaries I’ve written or edited. ✍🏾
+This page showcases some of the articles I’ve written or edited. ✍🏾

 ## Articles